Nitrokey/opensc-build/README.md

 # Quick builds of OpenSC for Debian and Ubuntu

 This repo contains some selfmade builds of OpenSC for Debian and Ubuntu.
 They are based on the most recent packages available for each version (working with apt-src).
-The binaries are built using the official docker container and a simple script.
+The binaries are built using the official docker containers of the corresponding system and a simple script.

 Please have a look at the [docker-compose file](docker-compose.yml) and the [script](OpenSC_build.sh).You can use the script to build the binaries yourself, but you may have to adapt things.